Andrew Noakes: Freelance motoring journalism

 He returned to freelance writing in 2002 and has written for numerous car magazines including CAR, Auto Express, Classic & Sports Car, Classic Cars, Classic Car Weekly, Redline, Total Impreza, Total Evolution, V Magazine, BMW Magazine and European Automotive Design.
-He has contributed to automotive websites CAR Online and PistonHeads.com and runs his own website, andrewnoakes.com.
+He has contributed to automotive websites CAR Online and PistonHeads.com and runs his website, andrewnoakes.com.

 He has written or contributed to a dozen books on motoring and motorsport.
 His latest, Ford Cosworth DVF: The Inside Story of F1s Greatest Engine, was awarded the Guild of Motoring Writers Timo Makinen Trophy in 2007.

 In 2011, he launched the online automotive technology magazine CarTechnical.co.uk.